-Whatever building chosen, all co-owners, without exception, are expected to participate to the Meetings of co-owners.
+Whatever the type of building they have chosen, all co-owners, without exception, are called upon to participate in meetings of co-owners.
 Thus they can vote on the questions on the agenda, and take various decisions necessary for the sound operation of the co-ownership.
-These Meetings will vary according to circumstances.
-This factsheet is an overview of the various types of Meetings that may be held in a co-ownership:
+The co-owners are called upon to meet periodically for questions dealing with current administration, maintenance and operation of the syndicate, and sometimes exceptionally for specific questions required by the circumstances.
+This factsheet is an overview of the various types of Meetings that may be held in a co-ownership.

 I am the co-owner of a new condo.
 Other owners and I have recently discovered cracks in the foundation of the building, as well as water infiltration in the garage.
 The promoter is mute, and we have not yet transferred the administration.

 Question: Should we refuse to elect our first Board of Directors, until the issues identified have been corrected?
 And should I sell immediately before other major problems arise?